demisto/content-docs/docs/tutorials/getting-started/tut-setup-dev.md

 The last step is to `commit` your changes and `push` them to the *origin* in order to make sure that the pre-commit checks work fine.

 But you can also run the hooks locally using the demisto-sdk, in order to do that you can run the commands:
 1. `demisto-sdk format` - this will auto correct couple of things in order for our validation to pass.
+You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/docs/format_command.md)
 2. `demisto-sdk validate -g` - this will validate the integrity of the yml files, and will make sure they follow our pre-set of roles.
 You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/docs/validate_command.md)
 3. `demisto-sdk lint -d <The path to your changed/newly added content entity>` - this will run lint and pytest on your